 The Outreach of Different Mobile Channels

-In the North American market, the most common platforms used by users are the iOS, Blackberry and Android.
-The market share of mobile users for each platform is:
+In the North American market, the most common platforms used by users are the iOS, Android and Blackberry (yes it's still out there).
+The market share of mobile users for each platform is (statista.com):

 Cost of Apps

 There is no such thing as a general app, so it’s hard to come up with a meaningful standard cost.
 But if you were to take a stab at it, you should expect to part with at least 10,000 dollars, to design, implement and launch a first class iPhone app.
 You can also expect to face similar costs, when designing an app for a Blackberry or Android based device.
 If you were to compare the cost of creating a native mobile app, able to reach 80% of the smart phone user base, as compared to the cost of developing a web app, able to reach 90% of smart phone users, you are more than likely to see costs double, triple or quadruple (depending on the app).